Women in Church history: Early Spread of Christianity

-Blainey went on to note that "the debate about Paul's attitude to women will go on and on", for in later letters ascribed to Paul, it is written "let your women keep silence in the churches", although elsewhere Paul lays down rules for women for prayer and prophesying during religious services.
+Blainey went on to note that "the debate about Paul's attitude to women will go on and on", for in later letters ascribed to Paul, it is written "let your women keep silence in the churches", although elsewhere Paul laid down rules for women for prayer and prophesying during religious services.

 The early Christian texts refer to various women activists in the early church.
 One such woman was St. Priscilla, a Jewish missionary from Rome, who may have helped found the Christian community at Corinth.
 She traveled as a missionary with her husband and St Paul, and tutored the Jewish intellectual Apollos.
 Others include the four daughters of Philip the Evangelist, from Caesarea, Palestine, who were said to be prophets and to have hosted St Paul in their home.
-However, some people, including the author of Acts, did not see women as true missionaries or leaders in their own right even though they did perform good acts in the community.
+However, some people, including the author of Acts, did not see women as true missionaries or leaders in their own right even though they performed good acts in the community.
 Widows for example were recognized as a group in society but were not admitted into the clerical rank.
 While women did have roles in early Christianity, as Christianity became formalized with sacraments and hierarchization or church office, women's earlier public roles were restricted and regulated.
+Modern scholarship has further examined these developments, including the work of Karen Jo Torjesen, who has analyzed women's leadership in early Christian communities and the institutional processes that led to the restriction of those roles over time.